Welcome to SUNY Cortland | Benefits at a Glance

 Because SUNY Cortland is a public institution in the State University of New York (SUNY) system, benefits are provided through both New York State and union representation.
-Faculty and professional staff are represented by United University Professions (UUP).
+This orientation is for classified staff represented by CSEA (Civil Service Employees Association).

 Benefit descriptions, eligibility requirements, effective dates, and costs are detailed along with forms.

-You will receive a new employee packet at an orientation session where we will explain your benefits, give you the opportunity to ask questions, and allow time for you to complete your benefit enrollment forms.
+You will be scheduled for an in-person benefits orientation on your first day of employment.
 Although the benefit information presented in the orientation session is available online, you may still choose to attend an orientation session in person.

-Full-time faculty and professional staff are eligible for health benefits if they are employed for at least three (3) months.
-Part-time professional staff are eligible to receive benefits if they are hired at a rate of $14,430 and are appointed for at least three (3) months.
+Full-time CSEA staff are eligible for health benefits if they have an appointment of at least three (3) months duration.
+Part-time CSEA staff are eligible to receive benefits if they are hired to work at least half-time hours and are appointed for at least three (3) months.